Jochem-W/frostboard/README.md

 # frostboard

-Public leaderboard for [@SLASHERCATS](https://twitter.com/SLASHERCATS) Discord server.
+Public leaderboard for a now defunct Discord server.